The Home of Fantasy Sports Analysis

 Isaac Guerendo, San Francisco 49ers

-In his place, rookie Isaac Guerendo handled his biggest opportunity yet like a veteran.
+In Mason’s place, rookie Isaac Guerendo handled his biggest opportunity yet like a veteran.
 Guerendo’s 14 carries yielded 85 yards and a touchdown.
 Additionally, he caught three of four targets for 17 yards.
 Guerendo has 10 or more touches in two of his last three games.
 In each, he’s averaged over 6.0 yards per carry and logged 99 or more total yards.

-If Christian McCaffrey is limited upon his return or misses any more time this season, Guerendo should have significant value.
+If Christian McCaffrey is limited upon his return or misses any more time this season, Guerendo will have significant value.
 We can’t count out Jordan Mason from having a role, but it’s hard to imagine keeping Guerendo out of the mix given his progressive play.

 Other Running Backs to Consider